NSLS-II-BMM/BeamlineManual/docs/plotting.rst

 this plot from data under the conditions specified by the remainder of the keywords.

-As each scan finishes, a document like this is issued.
+As each scan finishes, the following document is issued.
 This tells the consumer that a repetition finished and supplies the UID of the just-completed scan.  `Tiled <https://github.com/bluesky/tiled>`__ is used to grab the data from the just-completed scan.
 This triggers a recalculation of the merge and the recreation of the 3-panel plot.

 .. code-block:: python